 A PEO contracts with your business to perform these processes, assume associated responsibilities, and provide ready expertise in human resources management.

-Here’s a look at some of the most common PEO services your company can benefit from by working with us:
+Here’s a look at some of the most common PEO services your company can take advantage of by working with us:

 1. PEO Insurance Offerings & Health Insurance

 Under a PEO partnership, small businesses have a huge advantage in finding competitive insurance plans because the PEO selects a carrier or carriers.
-This is a huge benefit to small and midsize businesses, because PEOs have access to more expansive product offerings, which they can then make available to their small business partners (who likely wouldn’t have access to these offerings on their own).
+PEOs have access to more expansive product offerings, which they can then make available to their small business partners, who likely wouldn’t have access to these offerings on their own.

-At Genesis, we offer the following insurance options:
+At GenesisHR, we offer the following insurance options:

 - Group health, dental, and vision through Blue Cross Blue Shield of Massachusetts, Delta Dental, and Vision Service Plan